 When selecting a plastic (or resin) for your plastic molded product there are many things to consider.
 Does my plastic product need to have impact resistance?
 Does my plastic part need to have UV resistance?
 What about the ability to “live” in a corrosive environment?
 Or maybe you need flexibility.
-No matter what the need West Point Tool can help with your selection of plastic resin.
+No matter what the need West Point Plastics, LLC help with your selection of plastic resin.

 Give us a call today to discuss your plastic injection mold needs, we’d love to help and we’re here for you from start to finish!